ehr34/docs/content/en/docs/ERM/Agreements/_index.md

 3. In the **Agreement lines** section, click **Actions**.
 4. At the bottom of the Actions menu is the heading **Show columns** followed by a list of available columns with checkboxes to display or hide those columns.
 All columns are displayed by default.
 The columns available should be (in order): Name / Description, Provider, Publication type, Count, Note, Coverage, Custom coverage indicator, Active from, Active to, and PO Line.
 5. When you uncheck a box, that column is removed from the display of the multi-column list.
+   * Note: the Name column is the main column and cannot be selected or unselected.
-6. When you check a box, that column is added to the display of the multi-column list.
+7. When you check a box, that column is added to the display of the multi-column list.
-7. When you go to the agreement lines multi-column list view for any agreement in the same session, the selection of which columns display persists.
+8. When you go to the agreement lines multi-column list view for any agreement in the same session, the selection of which columns display persists.

 ## Searching for agreement lines